hmklise/Sea-Turtle-Movement/README.md

 Eventually, I realized that the data I was working with was a TSV instead of a CSV.
 I opened it with Numbers and converted it to a CSV.
 I then used Pandas - another module - to manipulate the CSV data into a list.
 With the help of google and other tutorials, I figured out the code to extract the latitude column and the longitude column as lists and put them into my gmplot code.
 From that point it was just a matter of playing around with the appearance of the lines and points.

 ----
-### Main page photo sources:
+### Top of page photo sources:

-(left image) Aguadormi, identified hawksbill turtle, Maldives © Chiara Fumagalli https://oliveridleyproject.org/hawksbill-turtle
-(right image) Female Oliver ridley turtle nesting on the beach during arribada © Susie Gibson https://oliveridleyproject.org/olive-ridley-turtle
+*(left image) Aguadormi, identified hawksbill turtle, Maldives © Chiara Fumagalli https://oliveridleyproject.org/hawksbill-turtle *(right image) Female Oliver ridley turtle nesting on the beach during arribada © Susie Gibson https://oliveridleyproject.org/olive-ridley-turtle